 If, for some reason, you'd like to have a full copy of a filed and processed return, you'll have to fork over $57 and fill out Form 4506, Request for Copy of Tax Return.
 Those are available for the current year and the previous six years.
 If you live in a federal disaster area, this fee could be waived -- there's a "disaster relief" link on IRS.gov if you're in this situation.

-Check out the links on the next page for more IRS information.
+Check out the links below for more IRS information.

 Author's Note: How IRS Tax Return Transcripts Work

 My tax returns aren't necessarily meticulously organized, but I have actually located them for a couple of mortgage and refinancing applications.
 I do keep them for way too long, though, so I should probably get to work on thinning out my file pile.